PedroGFerreira/TeachingNotebooks/README.md

 - **scaling_pca_hc.py**: script to perform unsupervised learning.
 Principal Component Analysis with 2 implementations.
 Clustering: k-means and Hierarchical Clustering.
 Impact of normalization and scaling of data is tested.

+- **classifier_comparison.py**: script comparing the results of a classifier with the baseline estimator; building a confusion matrix; roc curve; multiclass classification; creating a pre-processing pipeline; logistic regression, decision tree, svm, random forests classifiers.

 # Data